Knee Sprains and Meniscal Injuries

 Inside the knee, the joint capsule and the posterior and highly vascular anterior cruciate ligaments help stabilize the joint.
-The medial and lateral menisci are intra-articular cartilaginous structures that act mainly as shock absorbers but provide some stabilization (see Figure: Ligaments of the knee.).
+The medial and lateral menisci are intra-articular cartilaginous structures that act mainly as shock absorbers but provide some stabilization (see figure Ligaments of the knee).

 The most commonly injured knee structures are the

-Mechanism predicts the type of injury:
+The mechanism of injury predicts the type of injury:

 Inward (valgus) force: Usually, the medial collateral ligament, followed by the anterior cruciate ligament, then the medial meniscus (this mechanism is the most common and is usually accompanied by some external rotation and flexion, as when being tackled in football)